-What's the difference?
-The huge difference between the two is that in wordpress you do all your work in a detached, separate screen with additional boxes for all the settings, and it can be confusing, complicated and redundant.
+The huge difference between the two is that in WordPress you do all your work in a detached, separate screen with additional boxes for everything and it can be confusing, complicated, and redundant.

-Don't even get me started on the plug-ins you have to install and update.
-Or the themes you have to purchase, install and manage, not to mention that they are so over-used and transparent that you can identify them on sight, because so many bloggers are using the exact same ones.
-Ugh.
-How unoriginal.
+Don't even get me started on the plug-ins you have to install and update, or the themes you have to purchase, install and manage, not to mention that they are so over-used and transparent that you can identify them on sight, because so many bloggers are using the exact same ones.